glowabio/shiny_hidden_biodiv/privacy_policy.md

 __Information collection and use__

 We do not employ cookies or collect any personal information of visitors.
-Any data uploaded by users are assigned a random identifier such that each database query of the network or environmental data can be assigned to a specific browsing session.
-The data is only used to query the database, to map and display the results, to extract the user-specified environmental information and to calculate the network connectivity among points.
-Any uploaded data is deleted from our servers after the user closes the browser window, alternatively the server session closes (and deletes any user data after 15 min after being idle).
+Any database entry submitted by a user is assigned a random identifier such that each database entry remains unique, along with the date and time of the entry.

-_Links To Other Sites_
+__Links To Other Sites__

 Our website may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We